Triathlon at the 2024 Summer Paralympics

-Paratriathlon at the 2024 Summer Paralympics in Paris, France, will be contested at the Pont d'Iéna.
-It will mark the third time that sport will be included in Summer Paralympics.
+Triathlon at the 2024 Summer Paralympics in Paris, France, was contested at the Pont d'Iéna.
+It marked the third time the sport of para triathlon was included in the Summer Paralympics.

 Venue

-The Para triathlon course will start from Pont Alexandre III bridge near Seine River and will end at the same place.
-There will be 750 metre Swim through Seine River, 20 km para cycling at Champs-Élysées, Avenue Montaigne, crossing the Seine by the Pont des Invalides and reaching the Quai d'Orsay and last leg of 5 km run will end at Pont Alexandre III bridge.
+The triathlon course started from Pont Alexandre III bridge near Seine River and ended at the same place.
+It involved a 750 metre Swim through Seine River, 20 km para cycling at Champs-Élysées, Avenue Montaigne, crossing the Seine by the Pont des Invalides and reaching the Quai d'Orsay with the last leg of 5 km run ending at Pont Alexandre III bridge.

 Qualification

-There will be total of 11 events (6 men's and 5 women's).
-There will be 120 slots (54 men, 50 women and 16 gender free).
-The Paralympic qualification period will be from 1 July 2023 to 1 July 2024.
-An NPC can send maximum of 2 athletes per event.
-Out of 120 slots, 104 will be qualified through ranking process and 16 other will be filled with bipartite invitation by World Triathlon.
+There were a total of 11 events (6 men's and 5 women's).
+There were 120 slots (54 men, 50 women and 16 gender-free).
+The Paralympic qualification period was from 1 July 2023 to 1 July 2024.
+An NPC could send a maximum of 2 athletes per event.
+Out of 120 slots, 104 were to be qualified through ranking process and 16 other were filled with bipartite invitation by World Triathlon.
 In the event, World Triathlon granted two extra slots for a total of 122.